 4. Proper planning is essential: When considering all of these mandates, building comprehensive and proactive plans will ensure successful compliance and limited business disruption.
-Get key insights on readiness, planning steps and best practices from Ellie Mae experts.
+During Virtual Experience, Ellie Mae experts shared key insights on readiness, planning steps and best practices.

 5. Ellie Mae has you covered: As an Ellie Mae customer, you can tap into a vast collection of available resources, training courses and services to navigate the current compliance landscape.
 Additionally, the coming Ellie Mae 20.1 Major Release and May 20.1 Service Pack Updates will cover all relevant products to help ensure seamless transitions and smooth business operations.

 The above insights were shared during Virtual Experience 2020 sessions “URLA Readiness: What Lenders Need to do to Prepare”, “Preparing for the LIBOR Transition”, and “Complying with State Privacy and Data Security Laws”.
 Access more URLA-readiness resources and join our URLA community for the latest news and updates on our “I Love URLA” page.